hackgvl/trolley-tracker-api-dot-net/README.md

  * Enter your Email and password and click **Register**.
 Note - double check that the email address is correct; there is no counter-verification by Email to confirm a valid Email account.
  * Confirm that the browser shows your Email address as logged in in the upper right corner.
  * Click on **Role Manager**.
- * The first user in is automatically made a system administrator.
+ * The first user into the Role Manager on a new system is automatically made a system administrator.
+This could be a possible security problem when rebuilding from scratch - check the list of users to be sure no other user is registered as system administrator.
  * Create a user login for the Vehicles and add it to the Vehicles role.
  * Create other user logins, or have them self-register and add them to the appropriate role(s).